VR-Rathod/Code-Note/pages/Software.md

 	-
 	- ## Useful Softwares
 		- [[KeePass]]: Free and open-source password manager (note: used to securely store and manage passwords with encryption).
--
+		- [[Libra office]] : Free and open source like Microsoft's Software
+		- [[scribus]] : Free alternative of adobe in design for book and PDF export -
 - # Paid Software
 	- ## Video Editing